Hi |

 Secondary Backing - In tufted carpet, an additional backing is bonded onto the primary backing with latex.

-Semi-Worsted - Combing process that removes shorter fibers, resulting in a more lustrous looking yarn.
+Semi-Worsted - Combing process that removes shorter fibres, resulting in a more lustrous looking yarn.

 Setting - For good tuft definition, yarns are twisted and then 'set' with heat to hold the twist's shape.